Shannon J. Wall: Other roles

 During his long career, Wall served on several boards and commissions.

 For many years, he was the chair of the AFL-CIO's Maritime Committee, which acts as a lobbying organization for most AFL-CIO-affiliated maritime unions.

 In 1982, Republican Party chairman Richard Richards appointed Wall to a labor advisory committee aimed at building Republican Party ties to union members.

-In 1986, President Reagan appointed Wall was appointed to the President's Commission on Merchant Marine and Defense.
+In 1986, President Reagan appointed Wall to the President's Commission on Merchant Marine and Defense.
 As part of the commission, he helped write four reports which heavily criticized the reduction in the size of the U.S. merchant navy and advocated for wide-ranging changes in U.S. maritime and defense law.
 Reagan also appointed Wall to the President's Commission of White House Fellowships.

 Wall was also a member of the board of directors of the American Merchant Marine Library Association and a member of the advisory board of the National Maritime Historical Society.